-With the large number of people having grain sensitivities, it is no wonder that people wonder if their dog or cat would benefit from a grain free diet.
-Many pets may benefit from a different diet than the one they are currently on, but does that mean that it needs to be grain free?
+With the large number of people having grain sensitivities, it is no wonder that people wonder if their cat would benefit from grain-free cat food.
+Many pets may benefit from a different diet than the one they are currently on, but does that mean that it needs to be grain-free?

 A major factor in your cat’s diet is what kind of protein source the food is made of.
 Many foods contain chicken or fish and this is often the deciding factor in whether your cat can tolerate it or not.
 Some kitties need to have a special food, such as a hydrolyzed diet, where the protein content is broken down into smaller pieces than the protein normally exists in.

 Different brands do make grain-free cat foods.
 These utilize carbohydrate sources other than grains, such as using peas or potatoes instead of corn or wheat.
 While these foods may be fine to feed, some cases of heart disease have developed in cats being fed a grain-free food, so make sure to discuss the diet option with your veterinarian.

 How to Know if Your Cat Needs a Special Diet

 There are a few different signs you may take note of that indicate your cat may need a special diet.
 A dull or dry coat and flaky skin may indicate that a problem is present in your kitty’s diet.
 Changing to a food higher in fatty acids may benefit your cat.

 Another sign of your cat needing a special diet is vomiting or diarrhea.
 Some cases may be attributed to hairballs, but others may be because your cat is unable to properly digest their food.
 Some diseases, such as inflammatory bowel disease, make it harder to digest normal pet foods.